emad-elsaid/xlog/docs/Usage.md

     	Site name is the name that appears on the header beside the logo and in the title tag (default "XLOG") -source string
-    	Directory that will act as a storage (default "/home/emad/code/xlog") -twitter.username string
+    	Directory that will act as a storage (default "/home/emad/code/xlog") -theme string
+    	bulma theme to use. (light, dark). empty value means system preference is used -twitter.username string
     	user twitter account @handle. including the @
 ```